 Parents often hope for a simple answer here, but the truth is that “easy” is subjective.
 What feels manageable to one student can feel stressful to another, and learning how to ease school anxiety is a big part of preparation.

-The SAT’s slower pace can feel less overwhelming, but its adaptive nature means questions can become very challenging.
+The SAT’s slower pace can feel less overwhelming, but its module-level adaptive format means the difficulty of the second module can increase based on performance.
 The ACT’s straightforward style is familiar to many, but its tight timing creates a different kind of pressure.

-The “easier” test is the one that matches how your child naturally thinks and works.
+The “easier” test is the one that matches how your student naturally thinks and works.
 A practice test is the best way to find out which feels right for them.

-The most reliable way to find the answer for your child is to have them take a full-length practice test of each.
-Afterwards, talk with your child about the experience.
+The most reliable way to find the answer for your student is to have them take a full-length practice test of each.
+Afterwards, talk with your student about the experience.
 Which test felt more natural?
 This feedback is just as valuable as the final score.

 Do Ivy League Schools Prefer the ACT or SAT?